PennyLaneAI/pennylane/doc/development/plugins.rst

 the number of executions, number of shots, number of batches, or remote simulator cost for users to interact with in a customizable way.

-Three aspects of the :class:`~.device_tracker.DefaultTracker` class are relevant to plugin designers:
+Three aspects of the :class:`~.Tracker` class are relevant to plugin designers:

 * ``tracking`` attribute that denotes whether or not to update and record
 * ``update`` method which accepts keyword-value pairs and stores the information